+NATIONALITY: Barbadian

-NATIONALITY: Barbadian DATE OF FIRST ELECTION: 2007 TERM OF OFFICE: 2021
+DATE OF FIRST ELECTION: 2007

+TERM OF OFFICE: 2024

 John Williams joined Cave Shepherd & Co.
 Limited as Chief Executive Officer in 2006 and was appointed to the Board in 2007.
-Mr. Williams serves as Chairman of associate SigniaGlobe Financial Group and was the Chairman of associate Duty Free Caribbean (Holdings) Ltd. during 2020.
-He is also a Director on the Boards of Bridgetown Cruise Terminal Inc. and G.C.S.
-Limited associate of Cave Shepherd & Co.
-Limited.
-Mr. Williams is also serves on the Board of the subsidiaries, DGM Holdings Inc. and Fortress Fund Managers Limited
+Mr. Williams chairs the Boards of subsidiaries Cave Shepherd Card (Barbados) Inc., trading as Payce Digital, and Fortress Fund Managers Limited and serves as a Director of DGM Financial Group.
+He is also a Director on the Boards of associates, Bridgetown Cruise Terminal Inc. and G.C.S.
+Limited, and Chairman of the Board of SigniaGlobe Financial Group Inc.

-Mr. Williams has over 30 years' experience in senior management positions in both services and manufacturing industries.
-In 2011, he was appointed Chairman of the Barbados Private Sector Association, a position he held until January 2014.
-Previously, he has served as President of the Barbados Chamber of Commerce and Industry and Deputy President of the Institute of Chartered Accountants of Barbados.
+Mr. Williams has over 35 years' experience in senior management positions in both services and manufacturing industries.
+Mr. Williams is currently Chairman of the Board of Invest Barbados.
+He has previously served as Chairman of the Barbados Private Sector Association, Barbados Investment & Development Corporation and the Barbados Institute of Management & Productivity.
+He has also held the positions of President of the Barbados Chamber of Commerce and Industry, Deputy President of the Institute of Chartered Accountants of Barbados and Director of Barbados Tourism Investment Inc.

 Mr. Williams is a Mathematics graduate of Manchester University, UK.
-He is a fellow of the Institute of Chartered Accountants of England and Wales (FCA) and the Institute of Chartered Accountants of Barbados (FCA).
+He is a Fellow of the Institute of Chartered Accountants of England and Wales (FCA) and the Institute of Chartered Accountants of Barbados (FCA).